cosmos/cosmos-sdk/docs/concepts/simulation.md

 ## Simulator Modes

-In addition to the various inputs and commands.
-The simulator runs in three modes:
+In addition to the various inputs and commands, the simulator runs in three modes:

 1. Completely random where the initial state, module parameters and simulation parameters are **pseudo-randomly generated**.
 2. From a `genesis.json` file where the initial state and the module parameters are defined.